The Thyroid Reference Guide

 MEDICAL AND MENTAL FUNCTION

-For women who suffer from severe depression due to reductions in estrogen levels, medical hormone replacement therapy may be administered.
-Side effects of decreased estrogen levels during times leading up to and after menopause can be alleviated with medical administration of imitation estrogen.
 Typically used to reduce symptoms such as hot flashes and irritability, estrogen can also act in a contraceptive role and to prevent lactation in postpartum women.

 Side Effects Of Estrogen - Immune Complex - SupplementCANCER